-Golden Grove High School has a well-established Environmental Action Team (EAT, led by the school’s Sustainability Coordinator.
-This team includes a dedicated team of staff who volunteer their time to engage the school community in a range of sustainability-related projects, a range of students from Student Voice who are passionate about the environment and members of outside agencies such as KESAB and NRM.
+Golden Grove High School has a well-established Environmental Action Team (EAT), led by the school’s Sustainability Coordinator.
+This team includes a dedicated team of staff who volunteer their time to engage the school community in a range of sustainability-related projects, students from Student Voice who are passionate about the environment, parents and members of outside agencies such as KESAB and Green Adelaide.

 Some of the key achievements of the EAT over the last couple of years include:

-- Formation of Environmental Management Unit (EMU) which is a passionate group of students who met once a WEEK to raise concerns and offer student-led initiatives in the field of sustainability
+- Formation of the Environmental Management Unit (EMU) which is a passionate group of students who meet once a week to raise concerns and offer student-led initiatives in the field of sustainability (2017)

-- Planted a range of herbs for use in Home Economics kitchen, and purchased a compost tumbler to be actively used in the school to re-use our green waste in a meaningful and sustainable way
+- Established a veggie patch for use in the Home Economics kitchen and purchased a compost tumbler and worm farm to be actively used in the school to re-use our green waste in a meaningful and sustainable way

 - Significant reduction in paper usage through a variety of strategies

-- Establishment of Year 8 HASS Immersion Day which occurs twice a year and engages students in the wider community, specifically at Cobbler Creek National Park, by giving them the opportunity to engage in conservation projects such as planting trees and learn about the cultural significance of the land
+- Establishment of Year 8 HASS Immersion Day which occurs twice a year and engages students in the wider community, specifically at Cobbler Creek Recreation Park, by giving them the opportunity to engage in conservation projects such as revegetation and learning about the cultural significance of the land

-- Raised approximately $1500 each year from recycling plastic bottles and cans – this was a whole school effort
+- Raise approximately $1500 each year from recycling plastic bottles and cans

-- Soft plastics waste disposal successfully implemented in staff room to reduce soft plastics going to landfill
+- Introduced soft plastics recycling bins into the staff room, some offices and the yard to reduce soft plastics going to landfill (2020)

-- Move towards eco-friendly Bio Cups at whole-school events
+- Move towards eco-friendly compostable Bio Cups at whole-school events

-- Had a GGHS student representative on the state-wide Youth Environment Council
+- Previous student representation on the state-wide Youth Environment Council

 Our school has been recognised globally, nationally and regionally for our achievements in this field: